shirinmjr/shirinmjr/README.md

 ## About Me:

-Software Developer building Single Page Applications (SPA)s, 4+ years of experience with JavaScript Frameworks, currently exploring full-time opportunities in Software Development.
+Software Engineer building Single Page Applications (SPA)s, 4+ years of experience with JavaScript Frameworks, currently exploring full-time opportunities in Software Development.
 Possess 5+ years of experience in Software Quality, advocating and coaching teams on high-quality and secure code best practices.
 Holds an educational background in Electrical Engineering and Cybersecurity.